 OOUX isn’t really new, it has been around since the 1990s when it was known as ‘modular design’.
 Ever since, it has since evolved, expanded, and been renamed the ORCA process created by Sophia Prater, which maps out the entire OOUX framework.

-Note that the OOUX is most useful for complex experiences which have many interrelated instances of things/objects.
+Note that the OOUX is most useful for complex experiences which have many interrelated instances of things/objects within a digital system.
 Specifically, data that has:

 - structure,